JemL41287/Be-Green/README.md

 ## User Story

 - AS A human,
-- I WANT a centralized where I can go to learn more about recycling in my area
+- I WANT a centralized location where I can go to learn more about recycling in my area
 - SO THAT I can be more environmentally responsible.

 ## Overview